lgg-archive/simple-trello-icons/README.md

-# simple-trello-icons
+# Simple trello icons
 Simple trello stickers

 ## Info:

-* font: Lubalin Graph Bold
+* font: Lubalin Graph Bold or any other, which you like